Southerness 2 miles.

 The ground floor is complete with two immaculate, fresh bedrooms set with calming decor and fantastic views.

-Up the traditional steep and narrow cottage stairs takes you to a king-size bedroom, a spacious and airy room under the vaulted ceiling with a window overlooking the fields beyond.
+Up the traditional steep and narrow cottage stairs takes you to a king-size bedroom with an en-suit, a spacious and airy room under the vaulted ceiling with a window overlooking the fields beyond.

 To the front of the property there is a delightful little garden, this leads to the attractive back garden with a lawned area and a patio with furniture.